La Mar province

-La Mar Province is a province in the north-east corner of the Ayacucho Region, Peru.
+La Mar is a province in the north-east corner of the Ayacucho Region, Peru.
 It was created on March 30, 1861.

 Geography

 One of the highest mountains of the province is Rasuwillka at approximately 4800 m.
 Other mountains are listed below:

 Political division

 The province is divided into ten districts (Spanish: distritos, singular: distrito), each of which is headed by a mayor (alcalde).
 The districts, with their capitals in parentheses, are: